ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

    the function will skip entries that don't refer to existing functions, otherwise it raises an :exc:`error` exception for these functions.

+   *bundle* is either an *NSBundle* instance, or :data:`None`.
+When a bundle is specified the function is looked up in that bundle, otherwise the function is looked up in any bundle (including the main program and Python extensions).

    *functionInfo* is a sequence of function descriptions.
 Every description is a tuple of two or four elements: the function name (a string) and signature (a byte string) and optionally a value for the "\__doc__" attribute and a metadata dictionary.